abrader/abrader-gms/README.md

 ## Debugging

-Troubleshooting issues when APIs are involved be painful.
-Doesn't have to be now the advertised providers withing this module can pass you useful debugging info when you append the debug argument to your puppet run:
+Troubleshooting issues when APIs are involved can be painful.
+Now the advertised providers within this module can pass you useful debugging info when you append the debug argument to your puppet run:

 ```bash
 puppet apply --debug